 Multiple levels of government, foreign legislatures and international organizations, such as the Organization for Economic Cooperation and Development ("OECD") and the European Union, are increasingly focused on tax reform and have proposed and implemented tax legislation and regulations that could affect the taxation of multinational companies.
 For example, the enactment of all or part of the recommendations set forth or that may be introduced in the OECD project on Base Erosion and Profit Shifting by tax authorities in the countries in which we operate could unfavorably impact our overall tax rate.
-Additionally, the OECD continues to advance proposals for modernizing international tax rules, including the introduction of a 15% global minimum tax and its Base Erosion and Profit Shifting project, which is focused on several issues, including the shifting of profits among affiliated entities in different tax jurisdictions.
+Additionally, the OECD continues to advance proposals for modernizing international tax rules, including the introduction of a 15% global minimum tax and its Base Erosion and Profit Shifting of profits among affiliated entities in different tax jurisdictions.
 Each, if implemented, could unfavorably impact our overall tax rate.